Laboratory rat: Neoplasms

+Aortic arches

+The aortic arches of the rat are among the most commonly studied in murine models due to marked anatomical homology to the human cardiovascular system.
+Both rat and human aortic arches exhibit subsequent branching of the brachiocephalic trunk, left common carotid artery, and left subclavian artery, as well as geometrically similar, nonplanar curvature in the aortic branches.
+Aortic arches studied in rats exhibit abnormalities similar to those of humans, including altered pulmonary arteries and double or absent aortic arches.
+Despite existing anatomical analogy in the inthrathoracic position of the heart itself, the murine model of the heart and its structures remains a valuable tool for studies of human cardiovascular conditions.

+Larynx

+The rat's larynx has been used in experimentations that involve inhalation toxicity, allograft rejection, and irradiation responses.
+One experiment described four features of the rat's larynx.
+The first being the location and attachments of the thyroarytenoid muscle, the alar cricoarytenoid muscle, and the superior cricoarytenoid muscle, the other of the newly named muscle that ran from the arytenoid to a midline tubercle on the cricoid.
+The newly named muscles were not seen in the human larynx.
+In addition, the location and configuration of the laryngeal alar cartilage was described.
+The second feature was that the way the newly named muscles appear to be familiar to those in the human larynx.
+The third feature was that a clear understanding of how MEPs are distributed in each of the laryngeal muscles was helpful in understanding the effects of botulinum toxin injection.
+The MEPs in the posterior cricoarytenoid muscle, lateral cricoarytenoid muscle, cricothyroid muscle, and superior cricoarytenoid muscle were focused mostly at the midbelly.
+In addition, the medial thyroarytenoid muscle were focused at the midbelly while the lateral thyroarytenoid muscle MEPs were focused at the anterior third of the belly.
+The fourth and final feature that was cleared up was how the MEPs were distributed in the thyroarytenoid muscle.

+Thermoregulation

 Scientists have also spent time studying the thermoregulation of the rat's tail in research.
 The rat's tail works as a variable heat exchanger.
 The tail's blood flow allows for thermoregulation to take place because it is under control of sympathetic vasoconstrictor nerves.
 Vasodilation occurs when the tail temperature increases, causing heat loss.
 Vasoconstriction occurs when the tail temperature decreases allowing heat to be conserved.
 Thermoregulation in the rat tail has been used to study metabolism.

 Stocks and strains

 A "strain", in reference to rodents, is a group in which all members are, as nearly as possible, genetically identical.
 In rats, this is accomplished through inbreeding.
 By having this kind of population, it is possible to conduct experiments on the roles of genes, or conduct experiments that exclude variations in genetics as a factor.
 By contrast, "outbred" populations are used when identical genotypes are unnecessary or a population with genetic variation is required, and these rats are usually referred to as "stocks" rather than "strains".